 Bear Creek Park Playground and Nature Play Experience

-Bear Creek Park's renovation has transformed the tired concrete sombrero sculpture and redesigned it to the a centerpiece for an innovative regional discovery playground.
+Bear Creek Park's renovation has transformed the tired concrete sombrero sculpture and redesigned it to be the centerpiece of an innovative regional discovery playground.

 Design Concepts began the park redesign in 2007, and created a conceptual plan with input from Denver Parks and Recreation and the community through a series of public meetings.
 Construction for the one-acre $500,000 playground began in 2008.
 The grand opening took place on July 7, 2009.